 In contrast to the detailed representation of load and wind, we abstract from a full representation of other existing generators in the system.
-This is mainly due to three reasons: First, detailed information about installed capacities of individual generators and their capacity availabilities is difficult to obtain.
-Second, abstraction allows to circumvent the need to derive a probability function for the availability of capacity X, usually depicted via a Capacity Outage Probability Table (COPT) and calculated via convolution.
-Third, and most importantly, abstraction is in line with our objective to determine the amount of equivalent firm capacity needed to serve load at some level of reliability.
+This is mainly due to three reasons: First, detailed information about installed capacities of individual generators and their capacity availabilities is difficult to obtain (i.e., for thermal and hydro power plants, but also for other renewable technologies, such as PV).
+Second, abstraction allows to circumvent the need to derive a probability function for the availability of capacity X, usually depicted via a Capacity Outage Probability Table (COPT) and calculated via convolution.11 Third, and most importantly, abstraction is in line with our objective to determine the amount of equivalent firm capacity needed to serve load at some level of reliability.
 Therefore, our model can be seen as a way to endogenously determine the amount of equivalent firm capacity that needs to enter the system while other system characteristics are fixed.
-For instance, the expansion of renewable energies is typically driven by support schemes and hence, largely exogenous.
+For instance, the expansion of renewable energies is typically driven by support schemes and hence largely exogenous.

-Data on transmission capacities are based on publications by ENTSO-E in the Ten Year Network Development Plan (ENTSO-E, 2016b).
+Data on transmission capacities are based on publications by ENTSO-E in the Ten Year Network Development Plan (ENTSO-E, 2016c).
 We make use of Net Transfer Capacity (NTC) values to represent average transmission capacities between countries in 2016.
 NTC is the maximum exchange program between two areas compatible with security standards applicable in both areas and taking into account the technical uncertainties on future network conditions ETSO (2001).